kin9-0rz/dexsim/README.md

 # dexsim

-A python3 veresion for [dex-oracle](https://github.com/CalebFenton/dex-oracle).
+A python3 version for [dex-oracle](https://github.com/CalebFenton/dex-oracle).
 You can read more details on [dex-oracle](https://github.com/CalebFenton/dex-oracle).

 ### Install